 However, that doesn't mean you have to pay an annual fee for what could be your 'backup card' while getting nothing in return: some Australian Visa credit cards get you flying every year with a free return flight or an airline gift voucher to put towards the same.

 Depending on how much you spend, the earning rate on the Visa card could even be enough to make it your 'primary' card: such as the Virgin Australia Velocity High Flyer Card, which gives 1 Velocity point per $1 spent up to $8,000 per month (halved thereafter).

-Here are the three Visa cards you should know about as you take to the skies.
+Here are the two Visa cards you should know about as you take to the skies.

 Another card that gets you up in the air is Virgin Money’s Virgin Australia Velocity Flyer Card, which costs only $64 in the first year and $129 thereafter – but provides a $129 Virgin Australia gift voucher every year to spend on flights, covering the cost of the annual fee.

 Beyond that, an earn rate of up to 0.66 Velocity points per $1 spent (0.5/$1 after spending $1,500 each month), joined by up to 60,000 bonus Velocity points for eligible new customers who apply by January 31 2019 and meet the spend criteria.

 Those points are awarded in three parcels, being 20,000 points in each of the first three months where at least $1,500 has been spent on purchases in each of those months, for up to 60,000 bonus points at the end of month three following a minimum spend of at least $4,500 (min. $1,500 per month).

 Take home the full bonus and you’d have enough points to book a return economy class Virgin Australia flight from Sydney or Melbourne to Hong Kong – or, two return economy class trips on routes like Brisbane to Port Vila (Vanuatu) or Melbourne-Brisbane, plus an additional one-way flight on the same routes.